cvmfs/cvmfsexec/README.md

 When a privileged setuid installation of singularity >= 3.4 is available, the `singcvmfs` command can be used to mount cvmfs repositories inside a container.
+With singularity >= 3.6 and RHEL >= 7.8 or a kernel >= 4.18 this can also be used with an unprivileged non-setuid singularity installation.
 The command line interface is different than cvmfsexec because it is designed for ease of use by end users on a laptop/desktop.

 Put cvmfs repositories to mount comma-separated in a `SINGCVMFS_REPOSITORIES` environment variable.
 If a configuration